Individuals and organizations raising awareness about social justice issues may adopt one of two different approaches: harsh or gentle.

 Even in the face of great injustices, mighty Christ was gentle.
+Even before pilot, mighty Christ was gentle.
+Even while being betrayed in Gethsemane, Christ was gentle.
+Even washing his betrayers feet in the upper room, Jesus was gentle.
 Yes, Jesus turned over some tables and yes, he spoke sternly to the Pharisees, but he was more put off by people’s pride than lack of charity.
 If we are honest with ourselves, it is pride that drives most impatient rants, not Christ-like love.
 Jesus even approached evil-doers themselves with mercy, knowing kindness leads to repentance (Rom.
 2:4).
 Prophets and apostles did their share of rebuking too- God certainly calls specific people to express righteous anger at specific times.
 But most of the time for most people, he calls us to be gentle.
 When in doubt, default to gentleness, to patience and humility.
 A hostile tone or judgmental word speaks louder against Christ’s compassion than for the victims we are defending.

 Some reading this post are not convinced (or know someone who would not be convinced) that gentleness is the best approach.
 They shake their heads thinking, “gentleness does not convey the urgency that these matters require.
 The Bible says to never be lacking in zeal.
 What zeal is there in memsyflemsy gentleness?”
 Yes.
 Zeal.
 Romans 12.
 But the Bible also says, in Colossians 3:12, Galatians 5:23, Ephesians 4:2, Philippians 4:5, James 3:17 and 1 Timothy 6:11, to be gentle.
 God commands us to be gentle.
 I could stop there, but I will go on.